AntennaPod/antennapod.github.io/_blog/2023-11-26-google podcasts migration.md

 Say no more!
 Here is a brief overview of where to find the AntennaPod equivalents of the screens you are already used to in Google Podcasts:

 * *Home*: the name is the same, but AntennaPod’s Home screen does not just contain a chronological feed of the latest episodes, it is a lot more powerful and customisable!
 To find out more, read our [blog post](https://antennapod.org/blog/2023/05/introducing-the-home-screen) introducing this feature.
+If you are looking for a chronological list, have a look at the "Episodes" screen.

 * *Explore*: you can access new podcasts from the Discover section of the “Add podcast” screen.
 In AntennaPod, you can quickly change your location to a different country directly from the Discover screen, without having to go into your settings.